zzyzxlab/tao.js/packages/docs/src/content/advanced/intercept-handlers.md

   }
 }

-// add Async Handler to fetch a User when a Session is entered TAO.addInterceptHandler({ t: 'Space', a: 'Edit', o: 'Portal' }, checkUserAuthorizedToUpdateSpace);
+// add Intercept Handlers to verify the User is authorized to Edit/Update a Space TAO.addInterceptHandler({ t: 'Space', a: 'Edit', o: 'Portal' }, checkUserAuthorizedToUpdateSpace);

-// update tracking for user in external tracking system TAO.addInterceptHandler({ t: 'Space', a: 'Update', o: 'Portal' }, checkUserAuthorizedToUpdateSpace)
+TAO.addInterceptHandler({ t: 'Space', a: 'Update', o: 'Portal' }, checkUserAuthorizedToUpdateSpace)
 ```